 This effort has been rewarded with excellent cooperation from every section of the industry.
-The ABGC Communications Officer, Neville Sloss has provided enormous assistance to the project to inform, educate and create awareness of the project and its goal.
+Sub-tropical Communications Officer, Neville Sloss and ABGC Communications Manager, Rhyll Cronin have provided enormous assistance to the project in developing a detailed communication strategy and in providing ongoing support for project campaign initiatives aiming to inform, educate and create awareness of the project and its goal.